samartzidis/WinAppleKey/README.md

 ### Installation

 **DISCLAIMER:** This driver is signed with a self-signed (test/development) certificate.
 For that reason, Windows will not directly allow the driver installation unless in **TESTSIGNING** mode.
-Please be aware that permanently running Windows in **TESTSIGNING** mode leaves your system open to various security risks; so please be aware of what you are doing as any consequence because of this is solely your responsibility.
+Please be aware that permanently running Windows in **TESTSIGNING** mode leaves your system open to potential security risks; so please be aware of what you are doing as any consequence because of this is solely your responsibility.
 WinAppleKey is ***free software*** that you are willing to build and/or use completely ***at your own risk.***

 **NOTE:** If your system is running a UEFI BIOS, you will need to disable **Secure Boot** through your BIOS first.